Microgynon 30

 - take your Microgynon missed pill straight away, even if you have to take 2 pills in a day

-- take your seven-day pill-free break if you normally take one
+- take your 7-day pill-free break if you normally take one

-If you have unprotected sex, you do not need another form of contraception for preventing pregnancy.
+If you have unprotected sex, you do not need another form of contraception to prevent pregnancy.

 -